Valon Zumberi: Promotion to the senior team

 On 6 July 2022, Zumberi signed his first professional contract with 2.
 Bundesliga side Hamburger SV after agreeing to a two-year deal.
 On 8 October 2022, he was named as a Hamburger SV substitute for the first time in a league match against 1.
 FC Kaiserslautern.
 His debut with Hamburger SV came on 12 November in a 4–2 home win against SV Sandhausen after coming on as a substitute at 85th minute in place of Ransford-Yeboah Königsdörffer.

+Loan to Schaffhausen

+On 15 January 2024, Zumberi joined Swiss Challenge League side Schaffhausen, on a loan until the end of the season and received squad number 44.
+He returns to Hamburg on 17 June 2024, having made nine appearances in the Swiss Challenge League.

+Vitesse

+On 24 June 2025, Zumberi moved to the Netherlands and signed a two-year contract with Vitesse.

 International career

 Since 2017, Zumberi is part of Kosovo at youth international level, respectively part of the U17 and U21 teams and he with these teams played twenty matches and scored one goal.
-On 30 May 2022, he received a call-up from the senior team for training session before the 2022–23 UEFA Nations League matches against Cyprus, Greece and Northern Ireland, but did not make the final squad.
+On 30 May 2022, he received a call-up from the Kosovo senior national team for training session before the 2022–23 UEFA Nations League matches against Cyprus, Greece and Northern Ireland, but did not make the final squad.

+In August 2023, Zumberi was included in the Kosovan senior squad for two UEFA Euro 2024 qualifying matches against Switzerland and Romania.

 Personal life

-Zumberi was born in Hamburg, Germany to Kosovan parents from Preševo.
+Zumberi was born in Hamburg, Germany to Albanian parents from Preševo.